michael-gamsu/portfolio-website/README.md

 - **Final Report:** [Machine Learning and AI Researchers in South Africa](https://drive.google.com/file/d/1WANmhQtKlNsYG_u-58J6WVxLVsUIKgjy/view)

 Feel free to reach out via email or LinkedIn for collaboration or inquiries.

----

-This should provide a clear and concise overview of your skills, experiences, and achievements for anyone viewing your README.md file.